horoc/treetops/README.md

 ## Core Idea

+**<u>What treetops mainly do is translate the model file into a hardcode class instead of storing it in a tree-based data structure, and that's the core idea of treetops.</u>**

+### Example

-For example, let's say there is a tree config in a lightGBM model:
+For example, the following configuration is one of the trees in a model.

 ```
 Tree=0